 When we carry out a complete sash window restoration, we remove the sashes from the box frame, including any paint build-up from the running surfaces and prime any bare timber as necessary.
 Once the sashes and box frame are prepared, the existing cords and beads are discarded, and the window is re-corded with our modern improved sash cords.

 We also check the counterbalance weights and pulleys, making adjustments as required.

 Window and door furniture and hardware

-Draughty windows that rattle and let the cold air in (and warm air out!) are a major problem with original sash windows that have been poorly maintained.
-We offer a comprehensive draught proofing service that can be carried out as a standalone service or as part of an overall sash window refurbishment project.
+Draughty windows that rattle and let the cold air in (and warm air out!) can be a major problem with original sash windows that have been poorly maintained.
+At Sash Window Experts, we offer a comprehensive draught proofing service that can be carried out as a standalone service or as part of an overall sash window refurbishment project.

-We offer beautiful double glazed hard or soft wood sashes with warm edge technology, while retaining all the essential period features including the original moulding designs.
+We offer beautiful double-glazed hard or soft wood sashes with warm edge technology while retaining all the essential period features including the original moulding designs.

 What can you do to improve the insulation of my sash windows?

 We have several ways that we can enhance the insulation of your windows.
 Our draught-proofing and repair service will substantially improve the performance of existing timber sash windows.
 Secondary glazing will boost energy efficiency while retaining the character of your home, which is particularly suitable for listed buildings.
 If window replacements are needed, we can manufacture new ones, including fully insulated double-glazed sash windows.